 Composite material with glass fiber reinforcement has already taken part in the contemporary vehicle industry since the early time and gained stable growth in recent years.

-China also began the application of glass fiber on vehicles in the 1950s.
-BAW was the first to produce carbon fiber body in China.
+China also began the application of fiberglass panels on vehicles in the 1950s.
+BAW was the first to produce carbon fiber bodies in China.
 In the 1990s, a composite company in Zhuhai developed a carbon fiber car more excellent in impact resistance than metal cars.
 At the same time, a carbon fiber minibus came out in Wucheng City of Shandong Prov.
 It was said that in Wucheng City alone, there were more than 600 companies involved in composite vehicle production that year.
 How popular it was at that time the composite car industry was!
 Nowadays fiberglass is used widely in various cars, buses, cargoes, and special vehicles in China.
 There are more and more vehicle manufacturers with special factories equipped and specific departments set for composite materials.